w3f/Grants-Program/applications/bastion_protocol.md

 ### Overview

-**Tagline:** Circle-Based Finance (CBF) primitives for collaborative DeFi on Polkadot Asset Hub
+**Tagline:** Circle-Based Finance (CBF) primitives for collaborative DeFi on Polkadot

 **Description:**

 Bastion Protocol introduces Circle-Based Finance, where users form "circles" (social groups) to collectively pool assets, stake together, and participate in auctions.
-Unlike traditional DeFi that serves only individual users, Bastion leverages social trust + group coordination to enable new financial primitives on Polkadot Asset Hub.
+Unlike traditional DeFi that serves only individual users, Bastion leverages social trust + group coordination to enable new financial primitives on Polkadot.

 **Integration with Polkadot:**

-We're building a native Substrate pallet (`pallet-circles`) for Polkadot's Asset Hub, making group-based financial coordination available as runtime primitives that any parachain or dApp can integrate.
-This extends Polkadot's DeFi capabilities with social finance mechanisms at the protocol level.
+We're building a native Substrate pallet (`pallet-circles`) as reusable infrastructure for the Polkadot ecosystem, making group-based financial coordination available as runtime primitives that any parachain can integrate.
+This grant delivers testnet implementation with comprehensive integration documentation, enabling parachains to add group coordination features to their runtimes.

 **Why We're Building This:**